dotnetthailand/dotnetthailand.github.io/content/cloud-hosting/azure/azure-functions/create-azure-function-app-projects.md

   $ yarn start
   ```
 - You should now see some output messages in a terminal showing the application is running at a URL and a port number.
-- Copy the URL of http-example function, e.g. http://localhost:7071/api/http-example to a browser address and append query string `?name=<YOUR_NAME>`.
+- Copy the URL of http-example function, e.g. http://localhost:7071/api/http-example to a browser address bar and append query string `?name=<YOUR_NAME>`.
 - Press enter to navigate to that URL and execute the function.
 - You should see a message as `Hello <YOUR_NAME>` in a browser.